-T here’s no doubt about it.
-To be successful with affiliate marketing you’ve got to get your hands on the best affiliate marketing training course possible and apply what you learn.
+There’s no doubt about it.
+You can use affiliate marketing very successfully as a blogger if you get your hands on the best affiliate marketing training course possible and apply what you learn.

-But with scores of products on the market, many of which appear to be worthwhile, how do you know what’s best for you before parting with your precious dollars?
+The problem is there are scores of training products on the market so how do you know what’s best for you before parting with your precious dollars?

 If no trial option is available then the program owners need to cover everything in detail on their promotion page, including a full breakdown of the contents, plus useful screenshots and sampler videos.

-Also, look to see that they offer a way you can contact them before making a purchase.
-Then if their promotional material does not cover everything, you’ll be able to email them for answers to your questions.
+Also, check to see that they offer a way for you to contact them before making a purchase.
+This way, if their promotional material does not cover everything you need to know, you’ll be able to email them for answers to your questions.

 Any program that does nor offer either of the above should be eliminated from your list, since it’s more than likely it won’t cut the grade and could very well be a scam.

-There are seven common learning styles which are grouped according to the ways people learn.
+There are seven common learning styles which are grouped according to the ways in which people learn.

 - Visual: You prefer learning via pictures and images.